Military plans of the Bangladesh Liberation War: Assumed enemy axis of attack and Pakistani deployments

 The 14th Division (CO: Maj.
 Gen. Rahim Khan, then Maj.
 Gen Abdul Majid Kazi) was initially HQed at Dhaka until the creation of the 36th ad hoc division to cover the Dhaka Bowl, when its HQ moved to Brahmanbaria.
 Chittagong was designated as an independent defence zone under control of the 97th independent brigade.
 Also, two ad hoc brigades were created, the 202nd and the 93rd out of the units of the 14th division.
 The division order of battle after September was:

 202nd ad hoc brigade (CO Brig.
 Salimullah, HQ Sylhet) was responsible for the border stretching from Sunamganj to the north west of Sylhet to Latu to the east of that city.
 Sylhet was designated as a fortress.

-The 313rd Brigade (CO Brig.
+The 313th Brigade (CO Brig.
 Iftekhar Rana), Hqed at Moulvibazar, which was developed as a strong point and the unit was responsible for the border between Latu and Kamalganj.
 After resisting the expected enemy thrust along the Moulvibazar – Shamshernagar front, the brigade was to move south and link up with the 27th Brigade near Brahmanbaria.
 Gen Niazi also envisioned this brigade launching an assault inside Tripura if possible.

 The 27th Brigade (CO Brig.
 M. Saadullah) was responsible for covering the border between Kamalganj and Kasba, just north of Comilla, and would block the expected main enemy axis of advance, with strong points at Akhaura and Brahmanbaria.
 Brig.
 Saadullah anticipated a 3 pronged assault on his area around Akhaura and planned to ultimately fall back to Bhairab, which was the nearest fortress and part of the Dhaka outer defence line.

 The 117th Brigade (CO Brig.
 S.M.
 Attif, Hqed at Mainamati) was responsible for the border between Kasba to the north of Comilla (a fortress) to Belonia in Noakhali.
 It was to concentrate near Comilla in the event of an Indian advance, then fall back to Daudkandi and Chhandpur, which were part of the Dhaka outer defence line and designated "Fortresses".

 The 97th independent Infantry Brigade (CO Brig.
 Ata Md.
-Khan Malik, HQ Chittagong) was to cover the Chittaging fortress and Chittagong hill tracks.
+Khan Malik, HQ Chittagong) was to cover the Chittagong fortress and Chittagong hill tracks.